All Good/ 2. Kabana/ 3. California Baby/ 4. Goddess Garden/ 5. Thinkbaby/ 6. Beautycounter / 7. Poofy Organics/ 8. Badger/ 9. Babo Botanicals

 Kabana’s Green Screen uses non-nano, non-micronized zinc oxide (so yes, it goes on a bit white).
 While the sunscreen itself may not be totally transparent, Kabana certainly is — they list the actual size of their zinc oxide particles right on their website, and I’ve had a number of great conversations with Kabana’s founder, Erik (he’s surprisingly accessible and obviously sincerely devoted to his mission of producing safe, green skincare).

 Kabana Green Screen is available in SPF 20 or SPF 35, and the latter even contains vitamin D to combat what you’ll lose by using sunscreen.
 I sort of like using a sunscreen that goes on white, too.
 I wrote about why in a blog post last summer.
-You’ll pay around $19 for a four-ounce tube of Green Screen.

 Note: Choosing a lower SPF sunscreen, while increasing the risk of sunburn, may combat vitamin D deficiencies, as will delaying application for ten minutes or so after going outside.

 If you’re enjoying this guide, sign up for our Newsletter to be alerted when we publish or update our Safe Product Guides.

 Almost all conventional baby sunscreens should be avoided, but below are some of the very worst.